 The Hospice of the Good Shepherd was seen to be a good candidate for the Chester for Community Energy LED lighting project, supported by a grant from Power to Change.
 The scheme provides guidance and support to organisations which can achieve significant energy reduction and cost savings from having LED lighting installed.
 Chester Community Energy installs the new lighting with funds raised from a recent share offer, and repayments are made by the client organisation using the savings from the more efficient lighting.

-Upon being presented with the check for £1900 Joan Evans, Stanney Grange Committee member, said “ This grant will benefit all the community groups that use Stanney Grange as by becoming more energy efficient we can ensure the price for renting rooms is kept at an affordable level”
+Upon being presented with the cheque for £1,900 Joan Evans, Stanney Grange Committee member, said “ This grant will benefit all the community groups that use Stanney Grange as by becoming more energy efficient we can ensure the price for renting rooms is kept at an affordable level”

 Our other recipients – Grozone Community Garden, in Northwich were also jubilant: “Grozone staff and volunteers are committed to living as sustainably as possible, and showcasing sustainable initiatives to volunteers and visitors and the wider community.
 This award will make a huge difference by increasing our capacity to generate renewable energy, while also increasing safety for all our visitors.
 The money will go towards a new solar panel system – which will provide lighting, allow us to charge cordless tools, use hand blenders in our kitchen and use gardening and construction tools in our new workshop.” as said by Andy Martin, their project manager.